Categories

 For middle grade, I'd like to see a contemporary novel in which the protagonist experiences a growing awareness of global or other societal issues as they dovetail with his or her own life.

-I also truly love mg fantasy, but what could be described as "soft fantasy" and magical realism, with elements of magic or alternate realities woven in with the ordinary and recognizable world.
-I don't much go for complex world-building.
+I also truly love mg fantasy and magical realism (high fantasy as well as elements of magic or alternate realities woven in with the ordinary and recognizable world).

 And here's what I'd rather not see:

--- Grandparent stories are really hard to sell right now (even though I often like them)
+-- Grandparent stories are really hard to sell (even though I often like them)

 -- I get lots of stories presented as picture book texts that really are short stories best suited to a children's magazine